 - Park Admission and sunrise viewing permit included

-- Watch sunrise and includes breakfast on the mountain
+- Watch sunrise and includes breakfast after tour

 - Child rate makes this tour the best family option

 Your driver-guide will greet you at your hotel and welcome you aboard a state-of-art minibus that features wide side windows and an incredible panoramic front window well above the driver's seat to open up the finest possible views along the way to and from the summit area.
 Your driver's superb live tour narration is augmented with captivating video segments shown on high tech vehicle monitors.
 Upon descending from the dormant volcano, you will join newfound friends for a delicious local style breakfast at Kula Lodge with its Upcountry hospitality and stunning views of the west Maui mountains before returning to your hotel.

 - Hotel pickup in specially outfitted Grech deluxe minibus with USB ports, video monitors, climate control, and the best windows for viewing the Haleakala landscape

 - Viewing of Sunrise as it rises above the clouds is the climax of the morning.
 The unforgettable show of light and color bursting into view is a spiritual experience for many.
 Majestic views from the 9,740 ft elevation are unparalleled anywhere.
 You can often see the Big Island to the east!

 - Descend through the Clouds as you gently glide through the changes in topography, weather, and scenery accompany elevation changes.

 - Breakfast included at the Mill House Restaurant, where you and your newly found friends will enjoy a delicious meal together.

 - Souvenir booklet containing facts, Hawaiian cultural information, and more.